Five songs about VIDEO from the 1980s

 Tin Machine

 Do you remember these tunes about video from the 1980s?
-Contact me and let me know or get with me on Twitter.
+Contact me and let me know.
 Check out more articles or listen to our podcast episodes about music.
 With that, I leave you with this quote:

 A picture is worth a thousand words... and a video is worth a million pictures.